Cheapest Countries to Visit from India

 • Phobjikha Valley – A scenic glacial valley ideal for nature lovers

-• Haa Valley – Offbeat destination with stunning landscapes and picturesque Haa monastery
+• Haa Valley – An offbeat destination with stunning landscapes and the picturesque Haa monastery

 • Bumthang – Spiritual heart of Bhutan with ancient temples